Altria: A large moat and high dividend paying company.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 Their CEO is Billy Gifford.
 He has been in Altria for more than 25 years and held positions such as vice chairman and CFO before becoming the CEO in 2020.
 As he is rather new to the job it is difficult to determine if he is a good CEO.
-However, I do like that he has a vast knowledge about the entire company, as he has had leadership roles different part of the company, such as strategy & business development, finance, marketing and consumer research.
+However, I do like that he has a vast knowledge about the entire company, as he has had leadership roles different part of the company, such as strategy & business development, finance, marketing, and consumer research.
 Personally, I also like that he has sold Ste.
 Michelle Wine Estates business for $1.2B, meaning that Altria no longer has exposure to the wine business.
 After the sale, he stated: "We believe the transaction is an important step in Altria's value creation for shareholders and allows our management team greater focus on the pursuit of our vision to responsibly transition adult smokers to a non-combustible future".
 There are several things I like about that statement.
-First of all, I of course like the focus on the value creation for shareholders but I also really like the vision in transitioning from cigarettes to non-combustible.
-It is still to early to say if we can trust the new management but I think we are off to a good start.
+I like the focus on the value creation for shareholders but I also really like the vision in transitioning from cigarettes to non-combustible.
+It is still too early to say if we can trust the new management but I think we are off to a good start.

 The last calculation is the PAYBACK TIME.
 I also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 3,04 and a growth rate of 5 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $30,48.
+With the Free Cash Flow Per Share at 3,12 and a growth rate of 5 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $32,02.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.

 I hope that you enjoyed my analysis.
-Unfortunately I cannot do a post of all the companies I analyze.
-I am available to copy but if you do your own trades, you can follow me instead or check out my portfolio every now and then.
+Unfortunately, I cannot do a post of all the companies I analyze.
+I am available to copy but if you do your own trades, you can follow me on Twitter instead, as I tweet when I buy or sell anything.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give.
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to the Ethiopian Wolf, which is the most endangered carnivores in Africa.
 If you have a few Euros/Dollars/Pound or whatever to spare, please donate here.
 Even one or two Euros will make a difference.
 Thank you.